Polyporus: benefits, dosage, contraindications

 Cancer ✪✪✪✪✪

 Polysaccharides extracted from Polyporus umbellatus (PUPs) have shown inhibitory effects on tumor cell growth, notably sarcoma 180.
-Their anticancer activity is attributed to their ability to stimulate immune responses and induce apoptosis of cancer cells.
-Some isolated compounds, such as polyporusterones (A, B, C) and ergone, have demonstrated cytotoxic activities against human tumor cell lines, especially liver (Hep3B) and colon (HT-29) cancers.
+Their anticancer activity is attributed to their ability to stimulate immune responses and to induce apoptosis in cancer cells.
+Some isolated compounds, such as polyporusterones (A, B, C) and ergone, have demonstrated cytotoxic activities against human tumor cell lines, notably liver cancer (Hep3B) and colon cancer (HT-29).
 In animal models, extracts of Polyporus umbellatus significantly reduced tumor size and prolonged survival.
-These results indicate a promising potential of Polyporus umbellatus as a complementary agent in cancer treatment.
+These results indicate a promising potential for Polyporus umbellatus as an adjunctive agent in cancer treatment,

 Posologie